Pork Roast with Apricot-Rice Stuffing Recipe

 - 4. Bake roast, uncovered, at 350° for 1 hour.
 Combine preserves and lemon juice; brush over roast.
-Bake 15-30 minutes longer or until a meat thermometer reads 145°, basting twice with remaining preserves mixture.
+Bake 15-30 minutes longer or until a thermometer reads 145°, basting twice with remaining preserves mixture.

 - 5. Bake additional rice for 25-30 minutes or until heated through.
 Let roast stand for 10 minutes before slicing.
 Yield: 6 servings.